visualhint/smartpropertygrid-net6-samples/README.md

 ## PropertyGridShowRoom

-This sample code uses 2 PropertyGrids to showcase what it's possible to do when filling a grid manually.
+This sample uses 2 PropertyGrids to showcase what it's possible to do when filling a grid manually.
 All of the features you see can of course be achieved when using SelectedObject, only in a different manner.

+## PropertiesStates

+This samples shows how to create a simple attribute to set the initial expanded state of properties.
+It also demonstrates how to save a snapshot of properties states so that they can be reapplied later on another target instance.